jormaechea/sls-helper-plugin-janis/README.md

 > Only with a name can create everything except for the DLQ Consumer function

 **Consumer Properties**:
-For both `consumerProperties`and `dlqConsumerProperties` fields can be customize with the following properties.
+Both `consumerProperties`and `dlqConsumerProperties` fields can be customized with the following properties:

 - `timeout`: _default_: 15 | Change the Function timeout (in seconds).
 - `handler`: _default_: `src/sqs-consumer/[name in lowerCase]-consumer.handler` | Change the location of the file.